Continued Silence EP

-Continued Silence EP is the fifth EP by American rock band Imagine Dragons, released on February 14, 2012 by KIDinaKORNER and Interscope Records.
+Continued Silence EP is the fifth extended play (EP) by American rock band Imagine Dragons, released on February 14, 2012 by KidinaKorner and Interscope Records.
 It was recorded at Westlake Recording Studios.
-All songs were written by Imagine Dragons and produced by Alex Da Kid, with mixing by engineer Manny Marroquin and engineer Rich Costey.
+All songs were written by Imagine Dragons and produced by Alex da Kid, with mixing by engineer Manny Marroquin and engineer Rich Costey.
 The EP was mastered by mastering engineer Joe LaPorta.
-All of the songs on Continued Silence were featured on the band's debut album Night Visions except for "My Fault" and "Round and Round", which were later included on deluxe editions of Night Visions.
+All of the songs on Continued Silence were featured on the band's debut album Night Visions except for "My Fault" and "Round and Round", which were later included on deluxe editions of the album.
 Previous purchases of songs from the EP counted towards Night Visions and decreased its price.